mongodb/atlas-osb/README.md

   * [License](#license)
   * [Development](#development)

-This project is a new version of the original [MongoDB Atlas Serivce Broker](https://github.com/mongodb/mongodb-atlas-service-broker) called "atlas-osb"
+This project is a new version of the original [MongoDB Atlas Service Broker](https://github.com/mongodb/mongodb-atlas-service-broker) called "atlas-osb"

 Atlas-osb adds the ability to define your own plans from Atlas resource templates.
 This new and powerful feature brings the broker to a new level of production-readiness.
 One simple *"create service"* command is all you need to provision a complete Atlas deployment including a Project, Cluster, Database user, firewall access, and more.